How do you perceive the Indian market as of now when it comes to windows and façades?

 Please tell us about your products?

-We offer all kinds of window systems like sliders, casement, bi-fold, combination doors and windows, lift and slide, etc. with superior quality of Spectrum make hardware.
+We offer all kinds of window systems like sliders, casement, bi-fold, combination doors and windows, lift and slide, etc. with superior quality Spectrum make hardware.
 We are the largest buyer for Deceuninck profiles in India for the last several years.

-In windows, uPVC has only a 15% market share.
+In Windows, uPVC has only a 15% market share.
 What’s your strategy to tap this untapped segment of the market?

-As I have said, system windows are just evolving, there is much more scope to attract the users in a big way by running awareness programs for architects and customers in which profiles companies and UWDMA have to play a big role.
+As I have said, system windows are just evolving, there is much more scope to attract users in a big way by running awareness programs for architects and customers in which profile companies and UWDMA have to play a big role.
 At our end, we try running such programs frequently and also we are expanding ourselves in untapped markets to smaller cities and experimenting with different methods for user awareness and increase in volume.

 Please tell us about your manufacturing and warehouse facilities?

 We have state of an art manufacturing facility in Greater Noida where our capacity to make 8000 to 10000 windows in a month.
 Being in retail we have to maintain all kinds of stocks, so the stock inventory is huge as the customers’ demands for any of the variety can arise at any point in time.

 For the past 3 to 4 years, we have been trying to extend our network to tier 2 and tier 3 cities.
 We have been quite successful in doing this, and are getting a very good response.
 Spectrum has more than 30 channel partners across North India along with a direct sales team that is active in Delhi/ NCR region.
 We have almost more than 100 front-line salespeople at present along with a dedicated service team in every region.

 Post-pandemic, we observed that the demand of the customers in the segment that we deal with never lessened.
 The only challenge we faced was supply chain management, from the vendor end, during that time.
 We now feel that things have improved a lot, and it seems we are also back on track.